scifi451/project_two/README.md

 2. Create a config.js javascript file in the static folder and include the following line :  const API_KEY = "<include the API key that you'd obtained for Leaflet">

 3. Navigate to the folder that contains insert_data.py and launch GitBash (Windows) or Terminal (Mac).
-4. Type source activate PythonWebMongo
+4. Type source activate PythonWebMongo or active your virtual environment with MongoDB and Python in it.
 5. Type python insert_data.py (this will create a database and inserts the data from the data folder).
 Note: be sure that you see sample data is printed on your terminal session
 6. Type export FLASK_APP=app.py
 7. Type flask run